-After moving to Switzerland for my job in 2000, I was able to travel to the region much more often as it was just 2h40 away in the car – if I was good – more like 2h30 if I was bad!
+After moving to Switzerland for my job in 2000, Burgundy became much more accessible – it was just 2h40 away in the car – if I was good – more like 2h30 if I was bad!

 I eventually set up this website in 2002 – it was a hobby, to expand on some of the contributions I made to various online forums and to write the stories that I would have loved to read but couldn’t find – either in print or online – so I thought ‘Why not just do it myself?‘

 Over the years, travelling to Burgundy on a more regular basis simply seemed natural, and every year since 2004 I was enthusiastically ‘doing‘ the harvest because I really believed (and I still do!) that having each vintage’s grapes in my hands brings an added dimension to my positioning of those vintages – I would never have put 2 and 2 together to come up with this, without it.
 Let’s not forget that producers talk about the grapes being 95% of the vintage quality.
 Of-course, any potential value that accrues from that is quickly discounted by those writers that don’t do it – yet the producers hold it in the same high regard as do I, plus it’s a great, mutual, point of contact when meeting with them!